Best Moving Companies in Columbus, OH

 4. Best quote accuracy: Colonial Van Lines

-To help you choose confidently, we compared moving companies serving Columbus.
-We then analyzed ratings and reviews on ConsumerAffairs from Columbus-area customers.
+To help you find the best options, we compared moving companies available in Columbus.
+Then we analyzed ratings and reviews on ConsumerAffairs from Columbus customers.

-When selecting our picks, we looked at pricing transparency, quote and deposit requirements and whether packing and storage services are available.
-Read our full methodology below for details.
+To make our picks, we also considered pricing, the quote and deposit processes and the availability of packing services and storage options.
+Read our full methodology below for all the details.
 Our picks may be Authorized Partners that compensate us — this does not affect our recommendations or evaluations.

 Compare moving companies